evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 Including data is optional but useful for most LLM use cases since you'd want to see not just the aggregate Test results but also the raw texts to debug when Tests fail.

-Now, navigate to the Evidently Platform UI.
+To view the results, navigate to the Evidently Platform.
 Go to the ([Home Page](https://app.evidently.cloud/)), enter your Project, and find the "Test Suites" section in the left menu.
-As you enter it, you will see the resulting Test Suite that you can Explore.
-Once you open this view, you will see both the summary Test results and the Dataset with the added scores and explanations.
+Here, you'll see the Test Suite you can explore.

-You can browse your Dataset view by selecting individual Columns to zoom in on the results of specific evaluations.
-For example, you might want to sort all columns by Text Length to find the one that is out of bounds or to find the style-mismatched answers as labeled by the LLM judge.
+You'll find both the summary Test results and the Dataset with added scores and explanations.
+You can zoom in on specific evaluations, such as sorting the data by Text Length or finding rows labeled as "incorrect" or "style-mismatched".

 ![](../.gitbook/assets/cookbook/llmregtesting_test_1.png)